 Saving Throw: Fort 4D Ref 1D-1 Will 2D Special: Half damage from blunt weapons, STR drain Move: 6 predators and scavengers.
 They live on blood, draining their victims and just leaving the lifeless bodies behind.
 They attack by extending one or several long pseudopods or projections from their main mass.
 These attacks, when they attach drain blood through the appendage this drains the victim's STR (Fort save allowed) as well as HP.

 Blood Globs are amorphous masses that look like a pool of congealed blood.
-They are subterranean
+They are subterranean of dragon: Wyrms, Drakes and True Dragons.

 Dragons